cajundata/splatter/README.md

   source, just data that gets synced between machines.

 The split is deliberate: splatter is the tool, splats is the material the tool operates on.
-A design session runs an agent (Claude Code) inside a splats workspace with `splatter` on PATH — the agent writes briefs and critiques, and calls `splatter` for everything else.
+A design session runs an agent ( Claude Code or Codex) inside a splats workspace with `splatter` on PATH — the agent writes briefs and critiques, and calls `splatter` for everything else.
 It never touches `runs/` or `packages/` directly, and every cost or latency claim it makes has to trace back to a manifest record from that session.